billthefarmer/editor/README.md

 edit item in the toolbar to enable editing.
 Changing theme, word wrap or suggestions or rotating the device will also enable editing.

-There are three toolbar items which may appear:
+There are four toolbar items which may appear:
 * **Edit** - Edit the current read only file
+* **View** - View the current file read only
 * **Save** - Save the current file if modified
 * **Open** - Open a text file using a chooser